MANAGEMENT AND ACCOUNTING WEB

 There are five distinct competitive product line strategies.
 These include low cost, differentiation, focus, defender, and prospector.
 A company that chooses a low cost competitive strategy attempts to increase its margins by decreasing its costs relative to competitors.
 A differentiation strategy requires a company to focus on distinguishing its products from competitors by providing extra features and quality.
 The focus strategy is one in which a company focuses on a certain market segment.
 A defender strategy requires a company to compete using cost and quality control.
 Companies that choose to use a prospector strategy focus on developing products in new markets.
 Each of these strategies should be handled using different performance evaluation methods.
 Some of the authors' recommendations are provided in the following table.

-Either a low cost or differentiation strategy may be appropriate with the measurements associated with those strategies.
+Focus on a narrow segment of the market Either a low cost or differentiation strategy may be appropriate with the measurements associated with those strategies

-Defender The measurements associated with a hold or harvest life cycle strategy are recommend here, e.g., ROI, RI, EVA, cost, quality.
+Defender The measurements associated with a hold or harvest life cycle strategy are recommended here, e.g., ROI, RI, EVA, cost, and quality

-Prospector Measurements associated with a build business unit strategy are mentioned for this strategy, e.g., sales, market share, plus other measurements such as number of new products, customer satisfaction and quality.
+Prospector Measurements associated with build business unit strategy are mentioned for this strategy, e.g., sales, market share, plus other measurements such as number of new products, customer satisfaction and quality

 Cultural Factors